-The notorious B-O-B is the Land Rover of strollers.
+The notorious B-O-B is the Land Rover of full size strollers.
 It’s expensive (~$449, although usually on sale), it weighs 28.5 lbs, and it does not care what you think of it.
 If you have to walk up steps to get to your door, don’t even think about buying this stroller.
-However, if you live in suburbia (which I imagine most of you do) or you have a garage in the city (i.e., you’re loaded!), this is our favorite all-terrain stroller.
+However, if you live in suburbia or you have a garage in the city (i.e., you’re loaded!), this is our favorite all-terrain stroller.
 Don your yoga pants and you can pretend like you’re out to get exercise.
 Kidding (sort of)!

-In 2016, they phased out the SE, and now it’s just the Flex or the Pro.
+In 2016, they phased out the SE.
+Now it’s just the Flex or the Pro.
 The Pro model is the Flex, plus a hand-activated rear drum brake.
 If you have serious hills or need extra braking control, I would pick the Pro.

 With 16″ rear wheels and the ability to roll right over just about anything, it is the ultimate all-terrain stroller.
 The BOB Revolution pushes like a dream and holds up to 75 pounds of human flesh, so you can actually use it for your 4’10″ grandmother.
 See, very versatile!